top of page

 Selected awards and fellowships include, Canada’s 2012 Governor General’s Literary Award for Poetry, The A.M.
 Klein Award for Poetry, Gold Canadian National Magazine Awards (twice), a Sustainable Arts Foundation Promise Award, as well as grants from The Canada Council for the Arts, and a Catherine Boettcher Fellowship from The MacDowell Colony.

 Montreal-born and raised, Julie has taught at colleges and universities in Canada, and has been a resident faculty member at The Robert Frost Place in Franconia, New Hampshire.
-Since 2004, she has taught poetry workshops for The Writing Salon in San Francisco, as well as ongoing private workshops, and works individually with poets on both groups of poems and larger manuscripts.
-She also tutors students at The University of San Francisco.
-In 2016, she taught at Pixar Animation Studios in Emeryville, CA.
+Since 2004, she has taught poetry workshops for The Writing Salon in San Francisco, as well as ongoing private workshops, and she works individually with poets on both groups of poems and larger manuscripts.
+She has also taught at Pixar Animation Studios in Emeryville, CA. In 2023, she was a mentor for the Writer's Union of Canada (TWUC).

 Julie lives in San Francisco’s foggy Inner Sunset district with her husband, writer Lewis Buzbee, and once in a while, their daughter Madeleine.

-You can reach Julie via Brick Books (www.brickbooks.ca) or directly by
+You can reach Julie directly by e-mail: email@example.com